Facing Property Crime Charges That Could Ruin Your Record? A Nashville Property Crimes Lawyer Can Help

 - Aggravated Burglary: When a burglary involves physical harm to residents or the threat of harm, it becomes aggravated burglary, a more serious offense with harsher penalties.
 If the defendant uses a weapon or causes injury during the commission of the burglary, they may face Class B or even Class A felony charges, depending on the circumstances.

-Vandalism and Destruction of Property Crimes in Nashville
+Vandalism and Destruction of Property Crimes

-- Graffiti and Property Damage: Common vandalism charges in Nashville include graffiti and other forms of intentional property damage.
+- Graffiti and Property Damage: Common vandalism charges include graffiti and other forms of intentional property damage.
 Even minor vandalism under $500 can result in misdemeanor charges, while damage exceeding $1,000 is considered felony vandalism.
 Defense strategies often involve examining intent, evidence, and potential alternatives to incarceration.

 - Arson: Arson is the willful act of setting fire to a structure, land, or other property.
 Tennessee law treats arson as a felony, especially when there is a threat to human life or significant property destruction.
 Aggravated arson—arson committed when people are present or harmed—can lead to Class A felony charges, with potential prison sentences extending up to 30 years.